yehuashan/Palaeostress-analysis/README.md

-# Palaeostress-analysis
+# PALFD
-Mehtods for inverting fault-slip data for stress
-There are three files in this repository: PALFD.for, C3.dat and RESULT.txt.
+Palaeostress analysis using a low-diversity group of fault-slip data There are three files in this repository: PALFD.for, C3.dat and RESULT.txt.
 PALFD.for is the code for our new method designed to estimate palaeostress from a low-diversity group of fault-slip data under the constraint of meaningful fault-slip pair(s).
 It is written in Fortran 90 and complied by Microsoft Developer Studio with Fortran PowerStation 4.0.